Armine Yalnizyan: Career

+Yalnizyan began her focus on labour market dynamics as a graduate student, when she was asked to be research assistant to Sylvia Ostry in 1983, who had just returned from the Organization for Economic Cooperation and Development, after five years as their chief economist.
+Ostry was researching the impacts of technological change and globalization on labour markets, and was one of the few mainstream economists at that time that paid attention to gender dynamics.
+These were and remain prescient themes for economic research.

-One of Yalnizyan's first jobs as an economist was in the 1980s with the Social Planning Council of Metropolitan Toronto.
+One of Yalnizyan's first permanent jobs as an economist was in the 1980s with the Social Planning Council of Metropolitan Toronto.
 At that time the economy was struggling with the impact of the 1981–82 recession, and many full-time jobs were being lost.
 The Council had already documented the de-industrialization of Toronto, and many residents faced inadequate training and income supports given limited job opportunities.
 This worsened after 1990, as jobless benefits were cut in four rounds of reforms by consecutive Conservative and Liberal federal governments.
 Yalnizyan documented trends in full- and part-time job opportunities, working hours, incomes and labour adjustment policies, often adding a gendered analysis.
 She also tracked changes in fiscal policy (public spending cuts and tax cuts).
 Yalnizyan was a program director from 1987 to 1997, and returned to be the Council as Director of Research in 2006 and 2007.

 In 1998, while working as lead researcher at the Toronto-based Centre for Social Justice, she completed an in-depth 148-page report as part of the Growing Gap Project, entitled "The Growing Gap: Growing Inequality between Rich and Poor in Canada."
 The Growing Gap Project, which was funded by Atkinson Charitable Foundation the SJC's first major project, documented the increasing income and wealth gap, the moderating role of government and potential public policy alternatives.